tezos-commons/homebase-lite/documentation.md

 ### `configure`

-Takes as input new values for all the **configuration options**, these new values will replace the current ones and will affect future proposals.
+Takes new values for all the **configuration options** as input.
+These new values will replace the current ones and will affect future proposals.
+The sender must have a `maintainer` role.

 **Argument:**
   + **In Haskell:** [`Configuration`](#types-Configuration)